stealthBS/demo1-repo/README.md

 ~# shutdown
 ```
 <br>
 Basically whatever navigation works & operatings we do in Windows by using mouse (i.e. copy-paste-folder opening-selecting-etc.), here in Linux same thing we'll do but in terminal panel/tab with commands.
-And similarly there are more Linux specific operations for which also we use commands.
+And similarly there are more Linux specific operations for which also we use some special commands.

 Operating a PC with CLI or commands causes : No more GUI/interface load task to the PC, where everything will be operated from a single terminal panel/tab only.